 8. Paravur Lake

+An emerging tourist destination, Paravur lake is amongst the most spectacular lakes in Kerala.
 The Paravur Lake is another one of the most important lakes in Kerala as the coast of the lake is interconnected to the Arabian Sea making it one of the most beautiful water bodies of Kerala.
-The lake is a favourite haunt for many tourists and locals alike, idle for a romantic or an adventurous getaway.
-Make sure you add this lake to your list of most beautiful lakes to visit in Kerala.
+The lake is a favorite haunt for many tourists and locals alike, idle for a romantic or an adventurous getaway.
+Make sure you add this lake to your list of the most beautiful lakes to visit in Kerala.